-- Maintain current service levels despite ridership sharply declining due to the COVID-19 pandemic, and continue to provide a safe transportation environment for passengers and employees through enhanced cleaning protocols. - Improve the quality of transit services provided by the City by reviewing Stageline and Roundup services in order to provide on-time, efficient, and safe public transit that serves the largest segment of the population as reasonably as possible while maintaining minimum productivity standards within budgetary constraints. - Increase community awareness of the City's transit services through advertising and outreach, and continue coordination between Fresno Transit and Clovis Transit systems. - Begin the assessment of service delivery and route structure through a comprehensive study that includes incorporation of electric vehicles and new technology.
+- Continue to provide a safe transportation environment for passengers and employees through enhanced cleaning protocols. - Improve the quality of transit services provided by the City by reviewing Stageline and Roundup services in order to provide on-time, efficient, and safe public transit that serves the largest segment of the population as reasonably as possible while maintaining minimum productivity standards within budgetary constraints. - Increase community awareness of the City's transit services through advertising and outreach and continue coordination between Fresno Area Express, Fresno County Rural Transit, and Clovis Transit. - Continue service delivery and route structure assessment through a comprehensive study that includes incorporation of electric vehicles and new technology.

-- Continue a community-wide marketing plan designed to increase awareness and ridership of the Roundup and Stageline services.
-Coordinate advertising with FAX, including printed schedules and radio advertising. - Coordinate with the Clovis Unified School District, FAX and other public transit agencies in order to identify/ resolve transportation issues. - Continue to maximize features and upgrades of the Roundup dispatch software and mobile terminals to improve efficiency on Roundup service. - Advertise and promote the emergency registration system for people who would require transportation during an emergency evacuation. - Plan for the opening of the new transit hub facility that will be located within the Landmark Square project including routing of Clovis, FAX, and Fresno County Rural Transit Agency buses to the site. - Begin comprehensive fixed-route service evaluation for a redesign project providing connections to the new transit hub facility and other points of interest within the City. - Continue to evaluate data provided by the on-going pilot project of two small zero-emission battery electric shuttle buses in relation to the California Air Resources Board requirement to convert to a zero-emission bus fleet.
+- Continue a community-wide marketing plan designed to increase awareness and ridership of the Roundup and Stageline services, including a focus on web-based information.
+Coordinate advertising with FAX, including printed schedules and radio advertising. - Coordinate with the Clovis Unified School District, FAX, and other public transit agencies in order to identify/ resolve transportation issues. - Continue to maximize features and upgrades of the Roundup dispatch software and mobile terminals to improve efficiency on Roundup service.
+An analysis of new software features available on the market is ongoing with a focus on efficiency and enhanced customer service features. - Advertise and promote the emergency registration system for people who would require transportation during an emergency evacuation. - Plan for the opening of the new transit hub facility that will be located within the Landmark Square project, including routing of Clovis, FAX, and Fresno County Rural Transit Agency buses to the site. - Continue comprehensive fixed-route service evaluation for a redesign project providing connections to the new transit hub facility and other points of interest within the City. - Continue to evaluate data provided by the on-going pilot project of two small zero-emission battery electric shuttle buses in relation to the California Air Resources Board requirement to convert to a zero-emission bus fleet.